dotkernel/dot-authorization/README.md

 ## AuthorizationInterface

-Defines the interface that should be implemented by any authorization service, in order to work with Dotkernel applications.
-This is a result of the fact that, by default, any Dotkernel package which has to do with authorization is assuming that a service is registered in the service container using as service name this interface's FQN
+Defines the interface that should be implemented by any authorization service to work with Dotkernel applications.
+This is a result of the fact that, by default, any Dotkernel package which has to do with authorization is assuming that a service is registered in the service container using as service name this interface's FQN.

 ### Methods